w3c/web-advertising/support_for_advertising_use_cases.md

 ## Smooth user experience
 As a user, I do not want:
- - Ads to degrade my browsing experience, in term of navigation, e.g.: ads blocking access to content or slowing down page load.
+ - Ads to degrade my browsing experience, in terms of navigation, e.g.: ads blocking access to content or slowing down page load.
- - Ads to be annoying, e.g.: get to many times ads for the same product, or ads for products I already bought.
+ - Ads to be annoying, e.g.: get too many ads for the same product, or ads for products I already bought.